top of page

 Focusing on fluidics as an alternative to electronics, ‘Fluid Anatomy’ unravels a forgotten parallel history to highlight the beauty and resilience of computers that become fluid.
 The installation exposes more than 20 shapes restored and transformed from old patents and archives.
 These lost and found circuits reanimate a technology that does not want to become faster but rather attuned to water and air movements.
 It appears as if their humanesque form defies the rectangularity of electronic circuit boards.

+The stream makes its way, pumped throughout a branching system of tubes.
+As it enters the geometries, its path is deflected by the Coanda effect.
+This physical phenomenon notes that jets tend to attach to convex surfaces, curves attract and therefore can deviate a stream.
+Each shape forms a cavity comprised of attentively placed contours that move the path from side to side.
 Input sensors trace the presence and absence of water and air.
 A large Oscillator with long feedback paths clocks the system.
 A pulse shaper circuit creates vibration.
 Jets are Counted (in a Binary Counter), memorised (in a Shift Register), compared (in a Comparator), reduced (in a Subtraction circuit) and joined in a final Summer.
 Parallel air paths control diverse oscillators which resound in cascaded whistled frequencies.
-As the installation passes from one rhythmic pattern to another, the public is invited to walk amongst fluidic bodies and listen to the subtle sounds that water and air produce.

 bottom of page